-Based on the above provision and facts of case, we understand that there is breach of implied condition as to sample as well as description, therefore Mr. Q can either condition as to wholesomeness and can also claim damages from the seller.
+Based on the above provision and facts of case, we understand that there is breach of implied condition as to sample as well as description, therefore Mr. Q can either

-- (a) repudiate the contract or - (b) claim the refund of the price paid by him or - (c) he may require Mr. P to replace the washing machine with desired one. - Q20.
+(a) repudiate the contract or

+- (b) claim the refund of the price paid by him or - (c) he may require Mr. P to replace the washing machine with desired one. - Q20.
 A person purchased bread from a baker's shop.
 The piece of bread contained a stone in it which broke buyer's tooth while eating.
 What are the rights available to the buyer against the seller under the Sale of Goods Act, 1930?